JasonHaley/agentcon-boston-workshop/labs/lab3/readme.md

 ![Compare Contract Result](assets/lab3-img4.png)

-We now have three agents but can only use one at a time ... so let's change that so any of them can be used.
+We have three agents but can only use one at a time ... now let's change it so any of them can be used.

-## Create an assistant agent to use all the agents you've created
+## Create an agent to use all the agents you've created

 One of the neat things about the `ChatCompletionAgent` is it can use other agents as plugins.
-So next we'll create an assistant agent that uses the other agents as plugins and can decide which on to have do the work.
+So next we'll create an *assistant* agent that uses the other agents as plugins and can decide which on to have do the work.

-For this agent, we only need some general instructions - no prompty prompt needed.
+For this agent, we only need some general instructions - no prompt needed.

 1. In the **agents** folder, create a new file named **assistant_agent.py** and add the following to it:
 ```